PrincetonUniversity/intro_ml_libs/jax/README.md

 ## Conda Installation

+### Adroit, Della, Stellar

-The easiest way to install JAX is witih conda:
+The easiest way to install the GPU version of JAX with conda is:

 ```
-$ module load anaconda3/2021.11
+$ module load anaconda3/2022.5
 $ CONDA_OVERRIDE_CUDA="11.2" conda create --name jax-env jax "jaxlib==0.3.10=cuda112*" -c conda-forge
 ```

 The directions above are for jaxlib version 0.3.10 with CUDA 11.2.
 To see the latest version use this command:

 ```
-$ module load anaconda3/2021.11
+$ module load anaconda3/2022.5
 $ conda search jaxlib -c conda-forge
 ...
 jaxlib                        0.3.10 cuda112py39h8d07533_0  conda-forge